 Believe it or not, more people get into the down and dirty job of cleaning their homes in fall (when they're trapped inside with the windows shut!) rather than spring.
-Here are our tips to make it easier, from surprising ways to clean your fireplace to how to get your windows streak-free on the very first try.
+Here are our tips to make it easier.

 Reuse an old kitchen apron to help speed up your housecleaning.
 Fill the pockets of the apron with your cleaning supplies, and you’ll be able to walk from room to room with everything you need right in the pockets in front of you.
 Make sure to bring a plastic bag with you for garbage you find around the house!

 Related: Domestic CEO'S 9 Genius Cleaning Hacks to Make Your Life Easier

 Paper towels are for amateurs!
 Use newspaper, coffee filters, or even pages from a telephone book to clean your windows and they won’t leave as many streaks.
 Bonus: No pieces of lint behind!

 Another sanity-saving window cleaning tip